-Scenic and challenging biking adventures are found throughout Farmington, with a variety of terrain available.
-Endurance riders, fitness enthusiasts, active families and those seeking a more relaxed biking experience will all find what they’re looking for on our trails.
+Scenic and challenging mountain biking adventures are found throughout Farmington, with a variety of terrain available.
+Endurance riders, fitness enthusiasts, active families, and those seeking a more relaxed biking experience will all find what they’re looking for on our trails.
 With miles and miles of trails and mild winters, Farmington is a popular mountain biking destination year-round.

 Farmington offers miles of mountain bike trails.
 One massive trail system resides within the Glade Run Recreation Area and stretches across the city, from Flora Vista to La Plata.
-Within Farmington, the top trail access points to this recreation area are Lions Wilderness Park, Hood Mesa Trail, and Foothills Drive.
-The Lions Wilderness Park and Hood Mesa Trail access points are off College Blvd., north of Pinon Hills Blvd.
+Within Farmington, the top trail access points to this recreation area are Lions Wilderness Park, Sandalwood Park, Hood Mesa Trail, and Foothills Drive.
+The Lions Wilderness Park, Sandalwood Park, and Hood Mesa Trail access points are off College Blvd., north of Pinon Hills Blvd.
 Foothills Drive trail access is at the end of Foothills Drive, off Pinon Hills Blvd.
-Pinon Mesa is also another popular trail system and can be accesses from La Plata Highway.
+Pinon Mesa is also another popular trail system and can be accessed from La Plata Highway.
 The community is currently working on a comprehensive trail marking and mapping project.
 At this time, mtbproject.com and trailforks.com are the best resources for trail maps.
-The following are a few of our most popular trails, call 800-448-1240 for additional information.
+The following are a few of our most popular marked trails.

 Road Apple Rally Mountain Bike Course

-The Road Apple Rally is an annual mountain bike race held in Farmington the first Saturday in October.
-One of the longest running mountain bike races in the United States, it is a regional favorite with pros and amateurs from across the southwest.
+The Road Apple Rally is an annual mountain bike race held in Farmington on the first Saturday in October.
+One of the longest-running mountain bike races in the United States, it is a regional favorite with pros and amateurs from across the southwest.
 The course features a fun loop through the Glade Run Recreation Area.
-Riders enjoy the diverse terrain, beauty of the high desert plateau and minimal climbing - creating a scenic, fast and fun ride that all can enjoy!
+Riders enjoy the diverse terrain, beauty of the high desert plateau, and minimal climbing - creating a scenic, fast and fun ride that all can enjoy!
 Access the course off College Blvd. north of Piñon Hills Blvd. at Lions Wilderness Park.
 Ride pavement for about 1.5 miles on College Blvd.
 Where College Blvd meets Hood Mesa Trail at a four-way junction, go straight onto a dirt road.
 Follow the dirt road and watch for the Road Apple Rally carsonite posts.

 4301 E. Main Street, Farmington, NM